bbauska/W3Cx-5of5/README.md

 12. displayUsersAsATable(users)
 13. })
 14. .catch(function(error) {
-15. console.log(\'Error during fetch: \' + error.message);
+15. console.log(&apos;Error during fetch: &apos; + error.message);
 16. });
 17. }
 </pre>

-In contrast to XhR2, fetch is based on a concept called \"JavaScript promises\".
-You recognize promises when you see \".then\...\"
+In contrast to XhR2, fetch is based on a concept called &quot;JavaScript promises&quot;.
+You recognize promises when you see &quot;.then&#41;&quot;
-\".then\...\".
+&quot;.then&#41;&quot;.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch5-4-3">5.4.3 The LocalStorage API</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Let\'s look at an example of use: the LocalStorage API as a client-side database for JavaScript objects
+Let&apos;s look at an example of use: the LocalStorage API as a client-side database for JavaScript objects

 <h4>The Web Storage API (localStorage, sessionStorage)</h4>